insad/DigitalPalette/tutorials/tutorial_English.md

 ## Extract Colors from an image
 Currently DigitalPalette doesn't support to extract harmonious colors from an image automatically, and only provides tools for analysis and selections.

+# Author
+Liu Jia

+# License
+DigitalPalette is a free software, which is distributed in the hope that it will be useful, but **without any warranty**.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+See the GNU General Public License for more details.